joejenett/simply/_posts/2023-08-03-the-bench-revisited.md

 The story goes back to the early 1970s.<br>Back then I always wondered why so many of those people on the bench seemed to be groaning a lot.
 It was strange to me.
 </p>
 <p>
-Now here we are, over 50 years later and now that I’ve let my hair down for you, I’ll just say I get it.
+Now here we are, over 50 years later and now that I’ve let my hair down, I’ll just say I get it.
 Oy, do I get it!
 </p>
 <p>😎</p>